P1-Lab/noduck_piezo/hardware/Capsule_Assembly.md

 <h3>1.
 Scope</h3>

 <p>
-This document defines the deterministic bonding process required to integrate the metallic "Lipstick" housing with the wooden base.
+This document defines the deterministic bonding process required to integrate the metallic "Hockey Puck" housing with the wooden base.
 This assembly establishes the Material Bridge required for high-fidelity transduction.
 </p>